lipp/zbus/README.md

 </table>

 ### method-call-request-forward
 The method-call-request-forward message is forwarded by the broker to the member who registered to handle it (based on the url).
 The message must always be a (zeromq) **two-part message**.
-The first argument is the method-url to call, the second is an argument string:
+The first argument is the method-url to call, the second is the argument:
 <table border="1">
        <tr>
 	<td>Message Part</td><td>Meaning</td><td>Example</td>